CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 |  CISD  | -1.1012  | -2.2003  | 0.00203       |
 |   FCI  |  -1.1012 | -2.2023  | 1.59E-12      |

-In the limit of infinite internuclear distance between the hydrogen atoms, the energy must be twice the indivisual energy of the atoms.
-Any discrepancy between these two energies.
+For an infinitely stretched molecule we expect the energy to be the sum of the energies of the individual fragments.
+In the limit of infinite internuclear separation, the energy of H4 should equal twice the energy of the H2 molecule.
+Any discrepancy between these two energies would imply that the method is not size consistent.
-HF can only represent one electornig configuration, which for the H<sub>2</sub> molecule is Singlet, however, in the limit of separated atoms, each Hydrong atom's electron has a multiplicity of a triple.
-This is the primary source of error for HF, the lack of possibilty to describe systems with multiple electornic configurations.
+HF can only represent one electronic configuration, which for the H<sub>2</sub> molecule is a singlet, however, in the limit of infinitevely separated atoms, each Hydrogen atom's electron has a multiplicity of a triple (I don't understand this Rodrigo).
+This is the primary source of error for HF, the inability to describe systems with multiple electronic configurations.
-On the other hand, CCSD, CISD and FCI, do account for multiple electronic confugurations in the wave function.
+On the other hand, CCSD, CISD and FCI, do account for multiple electronic configurations in the wave function.
+We computed the energies for a planar H4 molecule when the separation between the two H2 fragments is as large as 100A (see table).
+The calculations were performed for a planar H4 molecule dissociating into 2 H2 molecules with separation corresponding to the minimum energy (see figure for dissociation curve H2 above)(is that the case for your calcs Rodrigo?).
+The first 3 columns correspond to energies computed using the program ... and the last 3 to energies computed with tequila.
+We observe that CCSD is size consistent but CISD isn't.
+That is also what is claimed in the literature (add ref joh).
+On the other hand we see that FCI is size consistent and HF as well as long as we use the restricted version of HF (Rodrigo can ypu comment on UHF/RHF?).

 3. Optional:  If one is interested in converging to the exact non-relativistic electronic energies, there  are  two  independent  coordinates:
   1. accuracy  of  accounting  for  many-body  effects  beyondthe Hartree-Fock method (electronic correlation)